 Springtime in South Dakota brings more than budding flora and greener pastures.
-When winter’s chill gives way to warmer weather in late March, the newest baby animals begin to venture out and explore the great place they call home.
+When winter’s chill gives way to warmer weather, the newest baby animals begin to venture out and explore the great place they call home.
 From the baby buffalo in Custer State Park in the west to the whitetail fawns of the central plains, take a trek across the state in search of South Dakota’s cuddliest critters.

-Before they grow into the massive & majestic beasts that are so iconic in South Dakota, baby bison start out as little orange puffs of fur with knobby knees and faces that could—and will—melt your heart.
+Before they grow into the massive and majestic beasts that are so iconic in South Dakota, baby bison start out as little orange puffs of fur with knobby knees and a face that could melt your heart.
 One of the best places to spot these adorable calves and their impressive parents is in Custer State Park in western South Dakota.
 Here, approximately 1,300 wild bison roam freely across more than 71,000 open acres.
-As with most things in nature, it’s impossible to predict when the first baby bison will be born in Custer State Park.
-However, late March/early April is usually the time the first little one appears.
-Past dates have included April 5th (2019), March 22nd (2018) and April 4th (2017), so visiting in early April increases your chance of seeing some of the adorable calves romping around with their powerful mothers.

 Much like bighorn sheep, young mountain goats are natural-born climbers.
-After all, they’re literally born on steep cliff faces, where they will remain for the first few weeks of their life.
-Mountain goats are not only skilled at traversing extreme terrain, but they’re a tricky bunch too.
+After all, they’re literally born on steep cliff faces where they will remain for the first few weeks of their life.
+Mountain goats are not only skilled at traversing extreme terrain, but they’re a tricky bunch, too.
 In fact, the only reason that Rocky Mountain goats exist in South Dakota today is because a small group was imported from Canada to be kept in a zoo in Custer State Park in the 1920s.
-However, shortly after their arrival, the goats escaped into the Black Hills, where they’ve remained untamed ever since
+However, shortly after their arrival, the goats had escaped into the Black Hills, where they’ve remained untamed ever since.

-Heading east to Badlands National Park, you’re likely to see little fuzzballs clinging to the area’s jutting cliffs and buttes during the first warm months of the year (usually beginning in May).
+Heading east to Badlands National Park, you’re likely to see little fuzz balls clinging to the area’s jutting cliffs and buttes during the first warm months of the year.
 These resilient little buggers aren’t wayward tumbleweeds, but rather the park’s newest generation of bighorn sheep.
 The young lambs and their headstrong parents can be found all across the Black Hills and Badlands region.
-They set up camp in the foothills, but never stray too far from the steep cliff faces they can run up with ease to avoid predators.
+They set up camp in the foothills but never stray too far from the steep cliff faces they can run up with ease to avoid predators.

 At a young age, it can almost be hard to tell a whitetail deer apart from an antelope, but the giveaway is the deer’s signature white spots.
-In fact, a whitetail fawn has an average of three hundred spots on its coat just after it's born.
+In fact, whitetail fawns have an average of three hundred spots on their coat just after they’re born.
 Similar to antelope, whitetail deer are quick learners.
 They can typically stand and walk within just a half hour of birth and will be able to outrun most danger by the time they’re three weeks old.
 During the spring, whitetail can be found all across the state, particularly in wooded areas with nearby farmlands where they can graze and play.

 In the Glacial Lakes and Prairies region of northeastern South Dakota, springtime brings baby birds by the boatloads.
 Mother ducks are known to build nests near bodies of water, such as Roy Lake near Sisseton and Lake Thompson near De Smet.
-The ducklings learn to swim shortly after they’re born.
-You’ll find groups of these feathered fluffballs following their mothers around in lakes and rivers all across the state, including the Missouri River and the many glacial lakes across northeastern South Dakota.
-The most common types of ducks are mallards and wood ducks.
+Here the ducklings learn to swim shortly after they’re born.
+You’ll find groups of these feathered fluff balls following their mothers around in lakes and rivers all across the state.
+The most common types of ducks are Mallards and Wood Ducks.

-Baby geese, known as goslings, look very similar to ducklings while they’re still young.
-About a month after the female goose lays her eggs (which can happen anywhere between March and June), four to 10 chicks use their tiny bills to break out of the eggs and enter this world.
-You’re likely to see Canada and Snow Geese, South Dakota’s most abundant kinds of geese, swimming around in the same bodies of water across South Dakota, especially at places like Sand Lake National Wildlife Refuge and the sloughs and lakes in northeastern South Dakota.
+Baby geese, or goslings, look very similar to ducklings while they’re still young.
+You’re likely to see Canada and Snow Geese, South Dakota’s most abundant kinds of geese, swimming around in the same bodies of water.
 You’ll often see a mother-and-father pair swimming around with their gaggle of youngsters.
 You’d be hard-pressed to find a much cuter family portrait.